Hyundai Ioniq Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hyundai Ioniq are $1,198 a year for full coverage insurance.
-Comprehensive costs approximately $208 a year, collision insurance costs $376, and liability costs around $456.
-Liability-only insurance costs as low as $508 a year, and high-risk driver insurance costs around $2,604.
+U.S. average insurance rates for a Hyundai Ioniq are $1,198 a year with full coverage.
+Comprehensive insurance costs approximately $208 each year, collision insurance costs $376, and liability is estimated at $456.
+A policy with just liability insurance costs approximately $508 a year, and coverage for high-risk drivers costs $2,604 or more.
 Teens pay the highest rates at up to $4,690 a year.

 Average premium for full coverage: $1,198